WatWowMap/MapJS/docs/configuration/images.md

 !!! warning
     This page is a work in progress.
 As it stands the ICONS scheme has not been widely adopted by the mapping community.
-The Pokémon file name structure is complete.
+MapJS currently supports the Pokémon file name structure is complete.

 Images for this project use the ICONS "Intermapping Cooperative Object Naming Standard" naming scheme.
 This specific file naming scheme allows for advanced features like